Monero: Mining

 Monero uses a proof-of-work algorithm, RandomX, to validate transactions.
 The method was introduced in November 2019 to replace the former algorithm CryptoNightR.
 Both algorithms were designed to be resistant to ASIC mining, which is commonly used to mine other cryptocurrencies such as bitcoin.
 Monero can be mined somewhat efficiently on consumer-grade hardware such as x86, x86-64, ARM and GPUs, a design decision which was based on Monero project's opposition to mining centralisation which ASIC mining creates, but has also resulted in Monero's popularity among malware-based non-consensual miners.

 Use

 Monero's privacy features have made it popular for illicit purposes.

-After many online payment platforms shut down access for white nationalists following the Unite the Right rally in 2017, some of them, including Christopher Cantwell and Andrew Auernheimer ("weev"), started using and promoting Monero.
+On-chain data from 2024 and 2025 shows that Monero’s transaction volumes remained significantly higher than in the 2020–2021 period, stabilizing at an elevated baseline that indicates sustained, regular demand rather than temporary speculation.
+After a wave of cryptocurrency exchange delistings in 2024–2025, Monero trading migrated to decentralized and peer-to-peer platforms, demonstrating resilient usage and ongoing demand.

 Darknet markets

-Monero is a common medium of exchange on darknet markets.
+Monero's privacy features have made it the dominant cryptocurrency on darknet markets (DNMs), where anonymity is critical for both buyers and sellers.
+Unlike Bitcoin, whose public ledger enables traceable blockchain analysis, Monero obscures sender, receiver, and transaction amounts by default.

 In August 2016, dark market AlphaBay permitted its vendors to start accepting Monero as an alternative to bitcoin.
 The site was taken offline by law enforcement in 2017, but it was relaunched in 2021 with Monero as the sole permitted currency.

-Reuters reported in 2019 that three of the five largest darknet markets accepted Monero, though bitcoin was still the most widely used form of payment in those markets.
+A 2024 report covered by Wired found that vendors of child sexual abuse material increasingly used Monero for laundering proceeds through instant exchangers, with blockchain analysis firm Chainalysis describing Monero as "the currency of choice" for this purpose.

+By 2025, nearly half of newly launched darknet markets operated exclusively with Monero, a sharp increase from earlier years, driven by law enforcement advances in tracing Bitcoin and stablecoins.
+This trend has created a perception that markets relying solely on Bitcoin are less secure, pushing users toward Monero-only platforms that better protect against financial surveillance.

+A prominent example was White House Market, a darknet marketplace active from 2019 to 2021 that was used to traffic fentanyl and cocaine; the platform handled transactions in Monero and was referenced in multiple federal indictments.
+The market's closure did not halt the broader shift, as subsequent DNMs increasingly adopted Monero-only models that users deem more trustworthy because of the difficulty of tracing XMR payments.

+The United States Department of Justice and the Treasury Department have identified Monero as a frequently used tool in darknet and ransomware-related money laundering, with sanctioned exchangers processing hundreds of millions of dollars in XMR.